 Reports

 A report is the final product generated from your Inspection.
-Once your inspection is complete, all entered data is compiled into a professional PDF report that can be reviewed, published, and shared with clients.
+Once your inspection is complete, all entered data is compiled into one or more deliverables (an interactive Web report, an Inspection report (PDF), an Inspection summary (PDF), or any combination) that you can review, publish, and share with clients.

 Previewing a report